fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/manage-phone-numbers-landing-page.md

 If you need additional or other number types other than those numbers seen in the Microsoft Teams admin center, you can submit a telephone number request to the [Phone Number Service Center](https://pstnsd.powerappsportals.com/).

 For information about service numbers provided by Operator Connect or Direct Routing, contact your provider.

-## Assigning telephone numbers to users

-Once numbers are acquired and available in your tenant, they can be managed in the following interfaces:

-- Teams admin center (TAC)
-- Teams PowerShell
-- On-premises Active Directory (for Direct Routing numbers)

-To review more details, see [Manage phone numbers for users](assign-change-or-remove-a-phone-number-for-a-user.md)

-### Planning

-Typical considerations when planning how you will orchestrate delivery of PSTN numbers to your enterprise include answering the following questions:

-- Which countries or regions need new telephone numbers?
-  - Which PSTN solutions are available in these countires or regions?
-    - For Microsoft Teams Calling Plans, see the following article: [Country and region availability for Calling Plans](calling-plan-overview.md)
-    - For other PSTN connectivity solutions, see your service provider.
-- What use-cases and personas are getting telephone numbers?
-  - Could one PSTN solution offer a better user experience than another for the given persona?
-    - Example: Teams Phone Mobile may be ideal for field personnel, while Direct Routing may be ideal for remote offices.
-- Which type of telephone numbers (subscriber or service) do I need?
-  - For Microsoft Teams Calling Plans, see the section above: [Considerations for acquiring Microsoft Calling Plan numbers](#considerations-for-acquiring-microsoft-calling-plan-numbers)
-  - For other PSTN connectivity solutions, see your service provider.
-- How do I port existing telephone numbers?
-  - For porting to Microsoft Teams Calling Plans, see the following article: [Port planning](./phone-number-calling-plans/port-order-overview.md)
-  - For porting to other service providers, see your service provider.

 ## Considerations for Direct Routing numbers